Carlos-CC23/Project-2-Networks-Communications/README.md

 To decode, the receiver reads the signal in pairs: "L,H" means 0 and "H,L" means 1.

 -----------------------------------------------------------------------------------------------------------
-When running the code on VS Code:
+How to run the code on VS Code:
 -
+**Warning, you'll need to create a virtual environment to run it and to install matplotlib since that's used to plot the signal for each encoding.

+-Steps:
--You open the terminal and type in " python strategies.py" and the program will and output the signal based on the input data.
+-You open the Command prompt terminal (CMD) and type in ".venv\Scripts\Activate" .
+Then "pip install matplotlib".
+-Next you type in "python strategies.py" into the same terminal and the program begin and follow the instructions.